madjid80/Mangrove/task2.md

 2. use `fillOrKill` as true
 3. use `restingOrderParams` in param

-After Order function found the type of order try to create a TX and connect to Mangrove Contract and then if response was ok then start to trigger an event and make response (need to add more details here)
+After Order function found the type of order try to create a TX and connect to Mangrove Contract and then if response was ok then start to trigger an event and make response.

+## Market Order

+(from code doc)A market order specifies a (`outbound`, `inbound`,`tickSpacing`) offer list, a limit price it is ready to pay (in the form of `maxTick`, the log base 1.0001 of the price), and a volume `fillVolume`.
+If `fillWants` is true, that volume is the amount of `olKey.outbound_tkn` the taker wants to buy.
+If `fillWants` is false, that volume is the amount of `olKey.inbound_tkn` the taker wants to sell.

+It returns four `uint`s: the total amount of `olKey.outbound_tkn` received, the total amount of `olKey.inbound_tkn` spent, the penalty received by msg.sender (in wei), and the fee paid by the taker (in wei of `olKey.outbound_tkn`).

+The market order stops when the price exceeds (an approximation of) 1.0001^`maxTick`, or when the end of the book has been reached, or:

+- If `fillWants` is true, the market order stops when `fillVolume` units of `olKey.outbound_tkn` have been obtained.
+To buy a specific volume of `olKey.outbound_tkn` at any price, set `fillWants` to true, set `fillVolume` to volume you want to buy, and set `maxTick` to the `MAX_TICK` constant.
+- If `fillWants` is false, the market order stops when `fillVolume` units of `olKey.inbound_tkn` have been paid.
+To sell a specific volume of `olKey.inbound_tkn` at any price, set `fillWants` to false, set `fillVolume` to the volume you want to sell, and set `maxTick` to the `MAX_TICK` constant.

+if order type is `buy` then `outbound_tkn`` will be `market.base` and `inbound_tkn` will be market.quote

+For a maximum `fillVolume` and a maximum (when `fillWants=true`) or minimum (when `fillWants=false`) price, the taker can end up receiving a volume of about `2**255` tokens. */

+- If `orderType` is `"buy"`, the base/quote market will be used,
+- If `orderType` is `"sell"`, the quote/base market will be used,
+- `fillWants` defines whether the market order stops immediately once `wants` tokens have been purchased or whether it tries to keep going until `gives` tokens have been spent.
+- In addition, `slippage` defines an allowed slippage in % of the amount of quote token.

 ## Buy and sell parameters
 The volume of base token to buy or sell, and the limit price to accept.